BBC Radio 4: Relay stations

-Between 17 January 1991 and 2 March 1991 FM broadcasts were replaced by a continuous news service devoted to the Gulf War, Radio 4 News FM, with the main Radio 4 service transferring to long wave.
+Between 17 January 1991 and 2 March 1991, FM broadcasts were replaced by a continuous news service devoted to the Gulf War, Radio 4 News FM, with the main Radio 4 service transferring to long wave.
 Before this, Radio 4's FM frequencies had occasionally been used for additional news coverage, generally for live coverage of statements and debates in Parliament.

 By the start of the 1990s, Radio 4 had become available on FM in most of the UK - previously FM coverage had been restricted mainly to England and south Wales.
 This meant that it was possible for the main Radio 4 service to be transferred from LW to FM, and this took place on 16 September 1991 with opt-outs - extra shipping forecasts, Daily Service, Yesterday in Parliament coverage of Prime Ministers Questions and other occasional extra news coverage, joined in 1994 by Test Match Special - transferring to long wave.
-However, 1994 did see the end of the extra news coverage on longwave due to the launch of BBC Radio 5 Live, although occasional broadcasts of services continued with the last being when Pope Benedict XVI visited Britain in 2010.
+However, 1994 did see the end of the extra news coverage on long wave due to the launch of BBC Radio 5 Live, although occasional broadcasts of services continued with the last being when Pope Benedict XVI visited Britain in 2010.

+On 15 April 2024 at 12:27 BST, Radio 4's medium wave frequencies were switched off.
+These previously served as relays in areas with a weak long wave signal to provide reception of Radio 4 long wave, such as Northern Ireland and south west England.
+A continuous closedown loop message was broadcast until 30 April 2024, informing listeners to retune to other methods of reception.

 On 30 May 2023, the BBC announced that Radio 4 will stop broadcasting opt-outs on long wave with the last opt-outs airing on 31 March 2024.
 The two displaced programmes, Daily Service and Yesterday in Parliament moved to BBC Radio 4 Extra, although the latter was returned to the early morning Radio 4 schedule in April 2025.
 The daily amount of Shipping Forecasts was reduced to be broadcast 2 times on weekdays and 3 times on weekends.
 Test Match Special moved to BBC Radio 5 Sports Extra on 31 July 2023.
 These end ahead of a planned switch-off of long wave transmissions by 26 September 2026.

-On 15 April 2024 at 12:27 PM BST, Radio 4's medium wave frequencies were switched off.
-These previously served as relays in areas with a weak longwave signal to provide reception of Radio 4 longwave, such as Northern Ireland and south west England.
-A continuous closedown loop message was broadcast until 30 April 2024, informing listeners to retune to other methods of reception.
+On 11 May 2026, the BBC announced that Radio 4 long wave transmission would be switched-off earlier than previously publicised, on 27 June 2026.
+At 01:00 BST, the long wave transmitters were switched off as planned, and a retune loop began playing on 198 kHz, and is expected to continue doing so until its permanent switch-off on 30 June 2026.

 Programmes and schedules

 Daily schedule

 As of April 2025, Radio 4 is on air from 05:00 to 01:00 every Monday to Friday, and 05:30 to 01:00 every Saturday and Sunday.
-The station simulcasts the BBC World Service during its downtime overnight.
+The station simulcasts the BBC World Service during its downtime overnight including Newsday (Radio).
 An online schedule page lists the running order of programmes.